-Just can't wait to garden?
+Just can’t wait to garden?
 Stop waiting!
-You should and can be doing these tasks, picked by Prairie Gardens Plant Experts, the month of April.
+You should and can be doing these tasks the month of April in your garden.

 Enjoy Cool-season Annuals

 Pansies, violas primrose, stock, snapdragons, and more cool-season annuals can all tolerate light frosts.
 Enjoy them outdoors in containers or planted in the garden and find them in Prairie Gardens greenhouses.

 Radishes, lettuces, broccoli, cauliflower, cabbages, peas, kale, potatoes, onions, carrots, radishes.

 As soon as you see forsythia blooming, which is an good indicator of when grass will start growing, you can apply pre-emergent weed killers and crabgrass preventer.